toivjon/max-pondus/README.md

 ### Exercises
 - Mechanics can be classified into isolated and compound exercises.
-- Exercises contain at least name and instructions.
+- Exercises contain at least name and description.
 - Exercises may contain additional links e.g. links to videos or additional information.
 - Exercises may contain a list of the target and synergist muscles.
 - Muscle and muscle group catalog is provided by the service.